 True or False – Substantive Due Process deals with whether or not the agency’s actions were arbitrary (Fundamental Fairness).

-True or False – Procedural Due Process deals with technical issues, i.e. Notice and the opportunity to be heard.
+True or False – Procedural Due Process deals with technical requirements of notice of the charges and the opportunity to be heard.

 True or False- An employee in an appointed position cannot be disciplined.

 For both __-___ and ____________ employees, the legal rights afforded in disciplinary cases can be modified by statute, agency policy or labor agreement.

 True or False- Political affiliation can be grounds for dismissal of public employees in mid and lower level positions.